 ‘People get de-sensitized.’

-Karen brought that it was given to the stage in which men sent naked snapshots to her before the primary message in a web conversation.
+Karen brought up that it was given to the stage in which men sent naked snapshots to her before the primary message in a web conversation.

 “Now, I’m not forcing the difficulty.
-I’m doing normal things like going on nights out and doing matters like the gymnasium and exclusive classes plenty more,” she stated.
+I’m doing normal things like going on nights out and doing matters like the gymnasium and exclusive classes, plenty more,” she stated.

 - Are dating apps messing with our intellectual health?